offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 In total, 5 kinds of iterators are supported by C++.
 The kind of iterator described above is called an input iterator and it typically requires an equality operator overload (`operator ==()`) in addition to inequality.
 Input iterators are the closest thing to a standard Java `Iterator` -- read-only and forward-only.
 Other kinds of iterators require different operator overloads.

- * Input iterator, steps forwards one element at a time and gets items of the container.
+ * Input iterator, steps forwards one element at a time and reads items of the container.
- * Output iterator, steps forwards one element at a time and sets items of the container.
+ * Output iterator, steps forwards one element at a time and writers items of the container.
  * Forward iterator, combination of input iterator and output iterator.
  * Bidirectional iterator, forward iterator with the ability to move back.
  * Random access iterator, bidirectional iterator with the ability to jump to different positions.